wjessop/Scamp/README.md

       end

       #
+      # You can play awesome sounds
+      #
+      match "ohmy" do
+        play "yeah"
+      end

+      #
       # Limit the match to certain channels, users or both.
       #
       match /^Lets match (.+)$/, :conditions => {:channel => "Some Channel"} do